earthwave/eolis_demo_notebooks/cryotempo_eolis_website_demo_notebook_point.md

    ]
   },
   {
-   "cell_type": "markdown",
-   "metadata": {},
-   "source": [
-    "Function to extract the dates associated with each row in a dataframe.
-It will find the unique dates, and return them as datetime.datetime objects."
-   ]
-  },
-  {
    "cell_type": "code",
    "execution_count": 3,
    "metadata": {},
    "outputs": [],
    "source": [
-    "def extract_dates_from_dataframe(data):\n",
+    "# Function to extract the dates associated with each row in a dataframe.
+It will find the unique dates, and return them as datetime.datetime objects.\n", "def extract_dates_from_dataframe(data):\n",
     "    \n",
     "    time_list = data['time']\n",